Sampath-ks/chrome_extension_homepage/README.md

 A lightweight Chrome extension that transforms your boring new tab into a personalized dashboard.
 Features

-🖼️ Custom wallpaper — upload your own images or pick from presets 🪟 Glassmorphism site tiles — transparent, blurred, dark cards 🖱️ Free drag and drop — place tiles anywhere on the screen ↔️ Resizable tiles — drag to resize each tile independently
+🖼️ Custom wallpaper — upload your own images,live/video wallpapers or pick from presets 🪟 Glassmorphism site tiles — transparent, blurred, dark cards 🖱️ Free drag and drop — place tiles anywhere on the screen ↔️ Resizable tiles — drag to resize each tile independently